strider73/nginx/README.md

 https://nginxproxymanager.com/setup/#running-the-app

+In order to issue the https certification

+ port 80 need to be opened in order to issue https certification !!!! it tooks me 3 day to solve the reason of failing to issue the certification for https and it was port 80 and that port also need to be opend in internet gateway which is 192.168.1.1  virtual server .
+      - '80:80' # Public HTTP Port

 Using MySQL / MariaDB Database
 If you opt for the MySQL configuration you will have to provide the database server yourself.
 You can also use MariaDB.
 Here are the minimum supported versions: